 Blog topics range from health, beauty, relationships, self-respect, and productivity, just to name a few.

 Blog Founder: Amber

-MedicineNet is an online, healthcare media publishing company consists of a network of U.S. Board-Certified Physicians and Allied Health Professionals.
-All work together to provide readers with current and comprehensive medical information.
+MedicineNet is an online healthcare media publishing company consisting of a network of U.S. Board-Certified Physicians and Allied Health Professionals.
+All are working together to provide readers with current and comprehensive medical information.

 The blogs are easy to read and understand for general readers.

 Psych Central is an independent mental health information and news website overseen by mental health professionals.
 The blog covers the full spectrum of mental health topics that is accurate, current, and person-centric.

 The goal is to empower readers to be proactive in their mental health journey by offering clear, actionable next steps to protect their mental health.

 The pinky mind brings you news and articles relating to mental health and counselling.
 The stories are based on their own personal encounters with mental health shared by their psychologist and team of experts.
 Founded by Stephen T Chacko, he mentors the team behind Pinkymind and shares his passion for serving humankind and touching lives.

 Their blog section is full of advice on dealing with stress, anxiety, depression, and how to find real happiness.

 The Mental Health blog aims to help readers understand, protect and sustain their mental health.
 It features topics on prevention, crisis management, and mental health awareness.